gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 (TODO: illustraton comparing no/low/high downturn)

 Downturn is the name for how much the shoe is in a banana shape when seen from the side.
-In other words, when the shoe’s tip of the sole and heel are resting on the ground, how far off the ground the midfoot is.
+In other words, when the shoe’s tip and heel are resting on the ground, how far off the ground the midfoot is.
 No downturn means a flat sole.

 (TODO: downturn purpose illustration?)